 The data you have in your hands about your business is a huge treasure.
 To succeed, you need to make decisions based on good information, not just what you feel.
 As you run your business, you’ll get a lot of facts so you need to know what’s truly important.

 Sales, ad impressions, and all that are quite useful.
 However, let’s take a look at another type of data that ecommerce entrepreneurs often overlook.
 One of the key pieces of information is the customer feedback from the shoppers you’re getting.
 Customer feedback is great for boosting ecommerce sales but you need a high-converting store to make the most of it.

 Qualitative Feedback Vs. Quantitative Feedback

-Learn to determine which kind of information tells you what you are trying to know about the customers’ experience.
+Learn to determine which kind of information tells you what you are trying to know about the customers’ experience - qualitative feedback or quantitative feedback?.
 If you use analytics tools to find out for example, how many good reviews the app experience is getting, you may only get half the story.

 You may see a few people rating the service or giving a review and conclude that you’re failing.
 Try using a method that goes beyond the numbers and gives you more context.
 If you conduct a user test, you may realize that it came down to how your prompts are placed.

 While shopping, a customer may get a request to rate their experience and ignore it because they haven’t completed the process yet.
 Place your question right after an experienced stage, like the checkout.

 This can help you find out whether a customer was satisfied.
 “Did you find what you were looking for?”
 “How was the checkout?”
 These are properly targeted and will tell you more than what a couple of 3-star ratings would.

 Here are some things you should remember while choosing how to get customer feedback:

 - How smooth or disruptive is the process?